SaifTTU/MyFirstIOSApp/README.md

 # MyFirstIOSApp
 This was for an online class about IOS Development.
+It is a Tip Calculator.

 ![Alt text](video2.gif)